Leica M Typ 262 vs Nikon D40

-Both the M Typ 262 and the D40 have been discontinued, but can regularly be found used on eBay.
+Both the M Typ 262 and the D40 have been discontinued, but can regularly be found used on ebay.
 The D40 was replaced by the Nikon D40X, while the M Typ 262 was followed by the Leica M10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M Typ 262 Manual (free pdf) or the online Nikon D40 Manual.
+Further information on the features and operation of the M Typ 262 and D40 can be found, respectively, in the Leica M Typ 262 Manual (free pdf) or the online Nikon D40 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Leica M Typ 262 or the Nikon D40 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Leica M (Typ 262):

 - More detail: Offers more megapixels (23.7 vs 6MP) with a 98% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better image quality: Features a larger and more technologically advanced imaging sensor.